 Divco Milk Truck History

 Although Divco made numerous commercial vehicles during their 64 years in business, the snub-nosed Model U milk truck and it's variants are certainly the most recognized.
 Spanning over four decades, tens of thousands of these trucks delivered fresh milk daily to a sprawling American suburbia.

 Divco Model U (1938-1986)

 The short 100-3/4" wheelbase truck was powered by a four-cylinder Continental engine, a carry-over from the Model G. Producing 38-horsepower, the 140 cubic-inch motor was governed for a top speed of 32 mph.

-In November of 1937, the new Divco milk truck was announced through the "Automotive Industries" trade magazine.
-Shortly after the Model U was offered, sales began exceeding expectations.
+News of a new Divco milk truck was announced in the November 1937 issue of "Automotive Industries" trade magazine.
+Shortly after, the Model U was released, and sales began exceeding expectations.

 The Divco Model U could be driven from either sitting or standing position.
 On most models, the throttle was a rotary knob on the end of the manual transmission shift lever.
 This set-up was eventually replaced with a right-foot button as the throttle control.

 The two-pedal control system was first developed by Warner Gear for Divco.
 The left pedal served both clutch and brake.
 When the driver pushed it half-way down, it disengaged the clutch.
 Releasing the pedal would engage it.
 Pushing the left pedal all the way down would apply the brakes.

 In late 1938, the Model U line was split into two distinct models.
 The original insulated milk truck became the Model UM, now joined by the un-insulated Model UB.
 The latter was designed for department stores, bakeries, and other delivery services.